-1.6.1.1 EXECUTIVE COMMITTEE OF THE BOARD OF TRUSTEES
+1.5.1.1 EXECUTIVE COMMITTEE OF THE BOARD OF TRUSTEES

-- 1. Status: A committee of the Board of Trustees. - 2.
-Accountability: To the Board of Trustees. - 3.
-Composition: The Executive Committee shall be composed of a minimum of seven (7) members, all of whom shall be Trustees.
-The Chairperson of the Board of Trustees shall be the Chairperson of the Executive Committee.
+1. Composition: The Executive Committee shall be composed of a minimum of seven (7) members, all of whom shall be Trustees.
+The Chairperson of the Board of Trustees shall be the Chairperson of the

+Executive Committee.
 The Vice Chairperson of the Board and the chairperson of each standing committee of the Board shall be members of the Executive Committee.
-The President shall be an ex officio member of the Executive Committee, without power to vote and shall not be counted as a member of that committee for the purpose of determining a quorum. - 4.
-Chairperson: Chairperson of the Board of Trustees - 5.
-Duties: Between meetings of the Board of Trustees, the Executive Committee shall have general supervision of the administration of property of the university except that, unless specifically empowered by the Board of Trustees to do so, it may not take action inconsistent with a prior act of the Board of Trustees, award degrees, alter Bylaws, locate permanent buildings on tax-exempt property held for university purposes, remove or appoint the President of the University, or take any action which has been reserved for the Board. - 6.
+The President shall be an ex officio member of the Executive Committee, without power to vote and shall not be counted as a member of that committee for the purpose of determining a quorum.

+- 2. Chairperson: Chairperson of the Board of Trustees - 3.
+Duties: Between meetings of the Board of Trustees, the Executive Committee shall have general supervision of the administration of property of the university except that, unless specifically empowered by the Board of Trustees to do so, it may not take action inconsistent with a prior act of the Board of Trustees, award degrees, alter Bylaws, locate permanent buildings on tax-exempt property held for university purposes, remove or appoint the President of the University, or take any action which has been reserved for the Board. - 4.
 Meeting: Meetings of the Executive Committee may be called at any time by the chairperson of the committee or the President of the university and may be held without notice whenever and wherever a majority of the committee is assembled.

-1.6.1.2 BOARD COMMITTEE ON FINANCE
+1.5.1.2 BOARD COMMITTEE ON FINANCE

 This committee is a standing committee of the Board of Trustees.
 It advises the Board on matters of finance as directed by the Board.
-This is a light-load committee for faculty.